siowyisheng/blog/drafts/on-strategy-in-wir-sind-das-volk.md

 #### Playing cards from the board

 In each half-decade, 7 cards are laid out on the board.
 Each card has a value to each player, which often different.
-For example, _1953 Uprising_ is worth 4 build points to
+For example, _1953 Uprising_ is worth at least 4 build points to West and at least 1 build point to East.
+We can say that the swing value is at least 5 build points.
+Naively, we can say that we can extract most relative value from the board cards by taking the cards with the highest swing value.
+However, the values of cards in WSDV are often dynamic depending on board state, tracks, hand cards and other cards on the board.
+Nevertheless, it's useful to think about the swing value of cards.

 #### Playing hand cards

 It is costly and generally inadvisable to play hand cards in the first half of each decade (D1.5, D2.5, ...).
 This is because the opponent gets to take another card from the board.

+WIP

 #### Prestige